QEC-pages/QDistRnd/joss/paper.md

-We should mention recent theoretical constructions which prove the existence of families of quantum LDPC codes with stabilizer generators of bounded weight and almost linear minimum distances [@Hastings-Haah-ODonnell-2020; @Panteleev-Kalachev-2020; @Breuckmann-Eberhardt-2020].
+We should mention recent theoretical constructions which prove the existence of families of quantum LDPC codes with stabilizer generators of bounded weight and linear (or almost linear) minimum distances [@Hastings-Haah-ODonnell-2020; @Panteleev-Kalachev-2020; @Breuckmann-Eberhardt-2020; @Panteleev-Kalachev-2021].
 Hardly any of the codes from the described families have been explicitly constructed, the reason being that the constructions are expected to produce very long codes.
 Thus, there is also a need to develop software for calculating